 See my image geotags in action.

 I have actually used the same pictures on both sites because I wanted to see the different ways that Google and Flickr use the same image geotags.
-Both sites are pretty cool, but Google’s use is more straightforward…more standard, because it’s using the EXIF lat/long information while Flickr is using specific IPTC keywords (Read How to use your image geotags in Flickr.
-Well…here are the examples:
+Both sites are pretty cool, but Google’s use is more straightforward…more standard, because it’s using the EXIF lat/long information while Flickr is using specific IPTC keywords (Read How to use your image geotags in Flickr).
+Well…here is my flickr example:

 On Flickr you can also examine the EXIF image metadata and the image tags that were automatically created by Geosetter.